thesis-php/amqp/README.md

 $config = Config::fromURI('amqp://guest:guest@localhost:5672/');
 ```

-Multiple addresses is supported.
+Multiple addresses are supported.
 The client will connect to the first available amqp server host.

 ```php
 <?php